 Skip to main content

-Monitoring and Troubleshooting
+Monitoring And Troubleshooting

-Useful SQL:
+Useful Queries

 SELECT id, object_id, status, attempt_count, max_attempts, next_run_at, last_error